KM3NeT/OrcaNet/CONTRIBUTING.rst

 Go to http://git.km3net.de/ml/OrcaNet and click on "Fork".

-After that, you will have a full copy of KM3Pipe with write access under an URL like this: ``http://git.km3net.de/your_git_username/OrcaNet``
+After that, you will have a full copy of OrcaNet with write access under an URL like this: ``http://git.km3net.de/your_git_username/OrcaNet``

 Clone your Fork to your PC